-It is first important to clarify that fat binders are not the same as fat burners.
+It’s first important to clarify that fat binders are not the same as fat burners.
 Fat burners are used to burn away fat which is absorbed into our body and stored.
-Instead, a fat binder works exclusively outside of your body (kind of).
-You see, the digestive tract which runs from your mouth to, well, your anus is considered external to the body.
+Instead, a fat binder works inside the digestive tract to prevent fat from being stored in the first place.

 Nutrients from food are absorbed along this tract and transferred to our body to use as required.
 Fat binders essentially aim to prevent fat being absorbed, and therefore cannot be stored.
 This is similar to fibre which assists excretion of waste products from the digestive system.
-Due to this failure to be absorbed into the body, this is why fat binders are considered a medical device product, rather than a supplement.
+Due to the fact they are not absorbed into the body, fat binders are considered a medical device product, rather than a supplement.

 How Do Fat Binders Work?

 The most important active ingredient in fat binders is the polysaccharide, chitosan (1).
-This carbohydrate molecule, consisting of both an acetylated and deacetylated unit of D-glucosamine, is formed from a naturally occurring derivative of glucose (called chitin) which is treated with an alkaline to make its most well-known dericative, chitosan.
+This is a carbohydrate molecule that is formed from a naturally occurring derivative of glucose (called chitin) which is treated with an alkaline to make its most well-known derivative, chitosan.
 Interestingly, chitin itself is sourced from plants and is almost as abundant at cellulose (which constructs the cell walls of plants) (1).
 Commercial uses of chitosan do not stop with fat binders, however, and the substance has been used for wound healing to create an artificial skin, as a fungicide in cosmetics and even to make contact lenses (1).

 The way chitosan assists fat storage is its ability to attach itself to fat in the stomach prior to digestion.
 When you consume it, chitosan dissolves in our stomach acids and, as an alkali compound then changes in a gel form (2).
 This form of fibre is different from other consumable forms because of its positive ionic charge, which allows it to bond with lipids and fats which are constructed of negative ions (4—6).